3 Things to Know About Getting Cast

-Are you registered with Central Casting and ready to get to work?
-Whether you've been on set before or are trying to land your first job, you’re probably wondering how to increase your chances of getting booked by a Casting Director.
+Whether you have been on set before or are trying to land your first job, you’re probably wondering how to increase your chances of getting booked by Central Casting.
 Here are some tips on how to get cast as a Background Actor.